Bloomreach: History

 In 2021, Bloomreach acquired Exponea, a customer data and experience platform that combined marketing, merchandising, and content.
 The same year, the company announced $150 million investment from Sixth Street Growth being valued at $900 million.

 In 2022, Bloomreach announced $175 million in fresh funding, more than doubling its valuation to $2.2 billion.

 Operations

 The company's products are Bloomreach Engagement, Bloomreach Discovery, and Bloomreach Content.
 Bloomreach Engagement is marketing automation software for managing email marketing campaigns, SMS messaging, mobile apps, and other marketing channels.
-Bloomreach Discovery is product discovery software that uses machine learning to attempt to improve search results and product recommendations.
-Bloomreach Content is a headless content management system (CMS).
+Bloomreach Discovery is product discovery software that uses machine learning.

 As of 2023, the company has 850 employees and serves 850 brands including Albertsons, Bosch, and Puma.